github/developer.github.com/content/v3/repos/deployments.md

 deployment will always be created.)

 The `force` parameter can be used when you really just need a deployment to go out.
-In these cases, all checks are bypassed and the deployment is created for the ref.
+In these cases, all checks are bypassed, and the deployment is created for the ref.

 The `auto_merge` parameter is used to ensure that the requested ref is not